 For employees who wish to make an anonymous complaint to an external service, McCain retains an independent external service provider which is authorized to receive whistleblowing reports in relation to its global business (contact details are contained in the Code of Conduct and the Whistleblower Policy).
-All reports received by the external service provider are reported to McCain's Chief Human Resources Officer and Chief Legal Officer.
+All reports received by the external service provider are reported to McCain's Director, Global Legal & Compliance and escalated to its Chief Human Resources Officer and Chief Legal Officer as appropriate.
 As at the date of this statement, no reports or complaints have been received through this service in respect of actual or suspected modern slavery occurrences in ANZ.